-This program is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and by the National Council for the Accreditation of Teacher Education (NCATE).
+This program is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and by the Council for Accreditation of Educator Preparation (CAEP).

 Classes are offered online.
 Candidates may finish the program in two years.
 Upon completion of the program, candidates applying for the Nebraska endorsement must provide evidence they have taken the required Praxis II content test and received the required passing score.